MikaelStalvik/RocketHacker/README.md

 - .NET Core 3.1
 - A Rocket editor of your choise for testing, we can recommend Emoons Rocket Editor, https://github.com/emoon/rocket

-# Missing features
-- No editing of BPM/Rows per bar (read from the source file)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.